Updated May 5, 2020

 - Try to avoid close contact with people who are unwell.

-Kilian Fisher says, “Ever since my start in the Industry as a swimming teacher and coach, I have always advocated for all customers (adults and children) to wear flip flops from changing rooms to poolside to avoid picking up potential infections including common fungal infections such as veruccae."
+“Ever since my start in the industry as a swimming teacher and coach, I have always advocated for all customers (adults and children) to wear flip flops from changing rooms to poolside to avoid picking up potential infections including common fungal infections such as veruccae,” says Fisher.

-In some European countries, it is normal and often mandatory to shower before using the facilities, and some require a swimming cap.
+In some European countries and many clubs, it is normal and often mandatory to shower before using the facilities, and some require a swimming cap.